-A CAUTION indicates special precautions that must be taken to avoid damage
+A CAUTION indicates special precautions that must be taken to avoid damage to the machine.

 NOTE: A NOTE provides key information to make procedures easier to understand.

 IMPORTANT NOTICE

 This UTV is designed and manufactured for OFF - ROAD use only.
 It is illegal and unsafe to operate this UTV on any public street, road or highway.